 Since the fruit ripens at different times, plan to pick cucumbers every day or two to avoid leaving them on the vine too long.
 Other benefits of harvesting your cucumbers earlier are:

-- It encourages new flower growth and fruit production
+• It encourages new flower growth and cucumber production

 2. Poor Soil Quality for Growing Cucumbers

-If it appears your cucumbers are turning yellow early and they also appear stunted, you may have poor soil quality.
+If it appears your cucumbers are turning yellow early or cucumbers turning yellow when small and they also appear stunted, you may have poor soil quality.

 Cucumbers are generally very tolerant of various soil qualities, but they do require nutrients from the soil to thrive.